 Are couriers required to quarantine after traveling domestically or internationally with product for NMDP/Be The Match?

-International Travel: The current CDC recommendations include self-quarantine for 14 days and practicing social distancing when returning from high-risk countries.
+International Travel: CDC recommendations for quarantining change from week to week.
 Please check the CDC high risk travel page for regular updates to their list of countries in the Level 3 risk category.
 Travel FAQs for all international travel at this time are also recommended for review.

-Domestic Travel: Currently, travel within the United States is not restricted.
+Domestic Travel: We provide travel letters from our Legal team as needed for those transiting states where travel is restricted.
 We recommend making yourself familiar with the CDC guidelines for travel within the United States before making decisions about courier trips.

 We are obligated to follow the government’s guidance, and the current guidance is a recommendation of self-quarantine, not a mandatory order for situations where you have potentially been exposed to COVID-19.
 We ask that all couriers to read the CDC information, work to understand it, and make the appropriate decisions for themselves when accepting courier trips during this time.

 I am concerned about traveling for donation.
 What can I do to protect myself?

 We understand you may be concerned about air travel and exposing yourself to potential risks.
 If traveling for donation will affect your ability to return to work or other duties, let us know right away.
 We will look for alternative options for your donation.

 Be The Match is monitoring travel recommendations from the World Health Organization (WHO) and the Centers for Disease Control and Prevention (CDC) and travel guidelines accordingly.
 At this time, the CDC has not restricted travel within the United States.

 You may want to review the actions your airline is taking to reduce their passengers’ exposure to the virus.
 Your airline’s website should provide this information.